 I have had courses in conducting and ensemble coaching and have led rehearsals of my own compositions and arrangements over many years.
 I have been principal in various youth orchestras in Norway where I have led sectional rehearsals.
-As a member of Southbank Sinfonia 2020, I gain much experience and coaching on leading.
-Both as a musician in this orchestra, but also on outreach work in the community.

 In addition to modern cello, I am also active on the baroque and teaches this as well.
 Since 2015 I have actively researched early 18th century performance practice and harmonic theory with the focus of understanding the J.S.
 Bach Cello Suites.
 I am a strong believer in using theory and history to inform one’s own performances and this stands strong in my teaching.

 My thorough research in early 20th century performance practice for the past few years has enabled me to teach espressive techniques long “forgotten” in a way that can be brought into modern day interpretations.
 Read more about this under Research.

 I am perceived as a pedagogical, motivating, patient and creative teacher, who tailor my teaching according to each student’s individual level and goals.